Segfault with non-interacting atoms with Verlet scheme

 On CUDA, RF and PME kernels get 1% and 2% faster, respectively.

-#1 Updated by Semen Yesylevskyy about 4 years ago
+#1 Updated by Semen Yesylevskyy over 4 years ago

 Such dummy particles are very useful in certain kind of simulations.
 The originate from complex production system where I fix DU atoms and let SW atoms to interact selectively with certain atom types in the system (a kind of wall invisible to certain atoms and visible to the others).
 T particles are used as anchors when such wall is moved using the com pulling.